 “The government and Scorpio…” Olive frowned. “…are making him investigate the ACC there.”

-Weingartner and Martin exchanged looks again, both of their lips thinning into lines.
+Weingartner and Heimler exchanged looks again, both of their lips thinning into lines.
 Olive tensed at this.

 “I understand your situation,” Weingartner said, “but given that information, I think it might be best for us to refrain from information exchange temporarily.
 Just for the time being.”